Monotonicity of the period and positive periodic solutions of a quasilinear equation: Abstract

 \section{Abstract}

-We investigate the monotonicity of the minimal period of the periodic solutions of some quasilinear differential equations and extend results for $p=2$ due to Chow and Wang, and Chicone, to the case of the $p$-Laplace operator.
-Our main result is the monotonicity of the period of optimal functions for a minimization problem related with a fundamental interpolation inequality.
-In particular we generalize to $p\ge2$ a recent proof of monotonicity due to Benguria, Depassier and~Loss for the same optimality issue and $p=2$.
+We investigate the monotonicity of the minimal period of periodic solutions of quasilinear differential equations involving the $p$-Laplace operator.
+First, the monotonicity of the period is obtained as a function of a Hamiltonian energy in two cases.
+We extend to $p\ge2$ classical results due to Chow-Wang and Chicone for $p=2$.
+Then we consider a differential equation associated with a fundamental interpolation inequality in Sobolev spaces.
+In that case, we generalize monotonicity results by Miyamoto-Yagasaki and Benguria-Depassier-Loss to $p\ge2$.